-• Flu and COVID-19

-- Flu season is typically from October through March.
-Preparation is the key. management is a team effort between staff, parents, students, and health care Professionals. - OCVID-19 is not widely understood yet, but with the ongoing pandemic we are doing our best to keep up with the flow of information from CDC, CDPH, and BCPH.
-We will be following the recommendations from BCPH with regard to PPE (masks, shields, etc.). - The current guidance requires students and staff towear face coverings on school grounds at all times. - Students who are not exempt from wearing face coverings but refuse to do so will be excluded from campus, but will be offered alternative educational programs. - Exempt students must have a note from a doctor stating: 1.
-They are exempt from face coverings AND 2.
-For what length of time this exemption will be in place.
-This note must be on file with the school prior to the student attending any classes or function on campus.
+- Flu and COVID-19 - Flu season is typically from October through March.
+Preparation is the key. management is a team effort between staff, parents, students, and health care Professionals. - COVID-19 is not widely understood yet, but with the ongoing pandemic we are doing our best to keep up with the flow of information from CDC, CDPH, and BCPH.
+We will be following the recommendations from BCPH with regard to PPE (masks, shields, etc.). - The current guidance requires students and staff to wear face coverings on school grounds at all times. - Students who are not exempt from wearing face coverings but refuse to do so will be excluded from campus. - Exemptions for Face Coverings Requirements: (1) have a medical condition, mental health condition, or disability that prevents wearing a mask, and/or (2) are hearing impaired, or communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication, and/or (3) have a note from a doctor stating "mask exclusion" or "face covering exclusion" and must include the length of time the exclusion is for.
+Staff and students will then be allowed to utilize a face shield with appropriate draping as an alternative to a mask or face covering unless otherwise exempted.
+If a student meets the requirements for an exemption to the face covering mandate, the parent/guardian shall contact the appropriate school director to complete the exemption process.

-• COVID SCREENING TOOL
+COVID SCREENING TOOL